Disney Tsum Tsum: Gameplay

 The game's story is that Disney Tsum Tsum toys have fallen from the shelves of the Disney Store overnight and need to be put back on the shelves before the store opens.
 Players must drag their finger on their phone's touchscreen to connect at least three Tsums in order to clear them from the playfield, clearing as many Tsums as possible before time runs out.
-As Tsums are cleared, players score points, and more of the toys fall in from above.
-Players score more points (as well as coins to buy new Tsums and raise their score level caps) when clearing four or more tsums at a time.
-Clearing at least seven Tsums (six when a specific boost is activated before a game) will also spawn a magical bubble (known as a bomb in the Japanese version) that immediately clears surrounding Tsums when tapped to pop them.
+As Tsums are cleared, players score points and more Tsums fall in from above.
+Players score more points and coins, which can be used to buy new Tsums and raise their score level caps, when clearing four or more Tsums at a time.
+Clearing at least seven Tsums, or six when a specific boost is activated before a game, will also spawn a magical bubble, known as a bomb in the Japanese version, that immediately clears surrounding Tsums when tapped to pop them.
 As Tsums are cleared, they fill up a "Fever Meter" that, when full, triggers a ten-second "Fever Mode", which adds five seconds of playtime to the timer, clears away Tsums faster, and temporarily prevent combos from breaking.
-In addition, clearing "MyTsums" (a Tsum that players select before each game) fills a meter that allows players to use their MyTsum's special ability.
+In addition, clearing "MyTsums", a Tsum that players select before each game, fills a meter that allows players to use their MyTsum's special ability.

 There are two types of Tsums: Happiness Box Tsums and Premium Box Tsums.
-Happiness Boxes, which cost 10,000 coins each, contain one of fourteen Tsums from the Mickey & Friends, Chip 'n' Dale, or Winnie the Pooh franchises.
-Premium Boxes contain one of an ever-increasing number of Tsums, most of which are earned by spending 30,000 coins each, although some of these Tsums can only be earned via specific methods or events, not through a Premium Box purchase.
-Premium Box Tsums have stronger skills than the Happiness Box Tsums and usually have a skill level cap of six (Happiness Box Tsums have a skill level cap of just three).
-Also, for certain periods of time, there may be a second option for purchasing Premium Box Tsums in either Pick-Up Capsules (called Pick-Up Gachas in the Japanese version) or Select Boxes.
+Happiness Boxes contain one of fourteen Tsums from the Mickey & Friends, Chip 'n' Dale, or Winnie the Pooh franchises, while the more expensive Premium Boxes contain one of an ever-increasing number of Tsums that have stronger skills than the Happiness Box Tsums and usually have a higher skill level cap.
+Some Tsums can only be earned via specific methods or events.
+Also, for certain periods of time, there may be a second option for purchasing Premium Box Tsums in either Pick-Up Capsules or Select Boxes.
 Pick-Up Capsules contain fifteen or twenty specific Tsums for players to earn, with players being awarded a Skill Ticket—an item that allows players to increase the skill levels of any Tsum that they already have in their collection for free—if they empty the dispenser before its availability period ends.
 Select Boxes contain upwards of ten or twelve Tsums, providing an increased chance of winning Tsums available in such boxes compared to buying them in the regular Premium Boxes.